eadorin/target-enhancements/readme.md

 - Moving or clicking too fast may try to update the token before the target request is received by a client.

 - I've noticed an issue sometimes regarding the selection of multiple NPCs targeting...they don't all show up.
 If you can reproduce this consistently, please let me know how.

-- There are currently no settings for the module!!
-The following settings are planned for the next release:
+- The use of the &lt;T&gt; targeting ability may not be 100% yet.

+Upcoming/requested features:
 1. Turn target features on/off
-1. Adjust the display of the target token icons!! (currently uses a black outline + shadow)
+2. Adjust the display of the target token icons!! (currently uses a black outline + shadow)
-1. Adjust size of target token icons
+3. Adjust size of target token icons
-1. Turn token target icon features on/off  (the default triangles)
+4. Turn token target icon features on/off  (the default triangles)
-1. Adjust type of target feature (replacements for the triangles)

 ## Troubleshooting
 - Users should report issues to the github issues.
 Reaching out on Discord is a good option as well, but please follow-up with a github issue